shaisachs/origin-of-sadness/origin-of-sadness.md

 At the edge of the yard stood a line of oak trees, stout old things that had been there since they had bought the house, and probably many years before that.
 Any day now, the leaves would turn a lazy shade of yellow.
 But already a few strays were starting to flutter off the branches, one or two or three at a time.

 Raking in the shade felt good after sweating under the pounding sun in the garden.
 Even at this stage, before the leaves had started to fall in earnest, there were already plenty on the ground.
 Henry gathered them together into a pile while Sophie grabbed fists full of leaves, twigs and acorns, and stuffed them into a large brown paper bag.
 Henry had forgotten to remind her to change into a shabbier pair of sneakers for the yard work, and so the new ones were soon marked up with little grass stains.
 While she worked she hummed a little.

-"I wonder if this was one of Stephie's songs," Sophie said, burying her hands in the vast pile of leaves, crunching them through her fingers.
-"Only she must have known the words."
+"Are you singing one of Stephie's songs, Poppet?"

+Stephie buried her hands in the vast pile of leaves, crunching them through her fingers.
+"I suppose so, Papa.
+I think this was one of her songs.
+Only she must have known the words."

 "You mean the lyrics?
 I didn't even realize that there were any.
-I thought that you were just humming a simple tune."
+I thought it was just a simple tune."
 Henry paused for a minute and leaned against the rake, dabbing at his forehead with the back of his hat.

 Sophie dropped the leaves she had gathered into the bag, wiping her hands against her jeans and frowning.
-"No. Stephie would have known the words.
+"Well, maybe you and I don't know the words, but I'm sure that Stephie would have.
 She knew the words to every song."

-"She must have known quite a few songs, then."
+"Wow.
+That is quite a few songs!"

 "Many, many songs.
 More than you could count, Papa.
-She had a song for every possible thing she wanted to do: one for reading a book, another for eating dinner, a third one for playing with her dog, and so on.
+She knew all the words because she had a song for every possible thing she wanted to do: one for reading a book, another for eating dinner, a third one for playing with her dog, and so on.
+So, she must have known lots and lots of songs."

+"When you explain it like that, it makes perfect sense.
+So was this her song for picking up leaves?"

+Sophie picked up a single dried leaf, twirled it by the stem.
+"Hmm.
+Yes, of course it must have been!
+But now I wonder why it is that we no longer know the words."

+"Maybe Stephie forgot them."
+Henry had gone back to raking, pulling together one last pile from the leaves on the far side of the yard.

  But that was the problem.
 One day while she was climbing a tree, she found that she couldn't remember the words to the song she was singing."

 "Oh dear.
 Couldn't she just choose another one?"